Spruce-tone/FDFD/README.md

 # FDFD
-Finite-difference frequency-domain method python tutorial.
+This repository is intended for translating programming code from MATLAB to Python for the textbook `Electromagnetic and Photonic Simulation for the Beginner: Finite-Difference Frequency-Domain in MATLAB`.
 The FDFD method refers to the Finite-Difference Frequency-Domain method, which is a numerical technique used in electromagnetics and optics to solve partial differential equations (PDEs) that describe the behavior of electromagnetic waves in a given system.
 It is a widely used method for simulations of various electromagnetic problems.

 ![E_mode](./figures/E_mode.png)